 And also in your Spark Master user interface you can now see the Worker-Nodes.

-In this tutorial we deployed a real application on Docker Swarm.
+In this tutorial we deployed a real application with Docker Swarm.
 You gained practice in how to start a cluster, create an overlay network for the cluster and how to define your service correctly.
-There are still a few steps to a production ready Spark Cluster, e.g. the storage setup is missing, but the beginning is done!
+There are still a few steps to a production ready Spark Cluster, e.g. the storage setup is missing, but the first steps are done!

 If you want to know more about container management, Kubernetes, Docker and Co., then have a look at the following articles:

 - Docker Swarm vs. Kubernetes: Comparison of both container management tools